kedro-org/kedro-viz/package/kedro_viz/docs/technical_design_expand_collapse_modular_pipelines.md

 The high-level technical design of this feature consists of:

 1. Conversion logic between Kedro core's materialized path representation and Kedro-Viz's child-references representation of the modular pipelines tree.
-This logic lives in the data access manager when adding modular pipelines to their repository in the backend.
+This logic lives in the data access manager when adding modular pipelines to the repository in the backend.
 2. A new API response with the child-references representation of modular pipelines tree.
 The API response will also contain:
     - All modular pipelines as graph nodes and corresponding edges connecting them with other nodes.